mukulmajmudar/modelle/README.md

 For each UI component, you create one JavaScript module for the control logic and one HTML template file that describes the view.
 The JavaScript module exports at minimum a function called `createView()`, where you:

-1. Call the library function `modelle.createView(props)` to create the HTML element and bind event listeners declaratively.
+1. Call the library function `Modelle.createView(props)` to create the HTML element and bind event listeners declaratively.
 2. Fetch the html template and optionally other data.
 3. Render the template into the HTML element that was created in step 1.